The International Rural Churches Association is a network of people with a passion for rural communities, based on the Gospel of Jesus Christ.

 News, Resources and Prayers through IRCA

 Rural Christians around the world share news, details of rural resources, prayer requests and items for reflection through our occasional e-news in a regular emailing.
-See form on the right to sign up.
+Fill in the simple form on the ‘Join’ page.

-If you want to belong to IRCA, simply to to the ‘Join’ page.
+If you want to belong to IRCA, simply go to the ‘Join’ page.
 Individuals, congregations, church boards, Synods or bodies associated with rural ministry are welcome to join the IRCA network.